ladyazul/ladyazul/README.md

 - U may copy any of my ponies idc . love for all.
 Just know all of mine are original I dont copy
 - I'm usually in the "Pokemon area" on the 18+ server, I play on the safe server sometimes too.
 - If we hit it off u may ask for my discord!
+- I'm usually off tab either working on a project or playing pokewilds so it's best to whisper

 ![alt text](https://file.garden/Zruzz_C1HzBK0sHv/minun.gif "minun plusle")